 It was an attractive vision, and it worked.
 Not only did Kellogg prosper, but journalists from magazines such as Forbes and BusinessWeek reported that the great majority of company employees embraced the shorter workday.
-One reporter described "a lot of gardening and community beautification, athletics and hobbies . . . libraries well patronized and the mental background of these fortunate workers . . . becoming richer."
+One reporter described "a lot of gardening and community beautification, athletics and hobbies ... libraries well patronized and the mental background of these fortunate workers ... becoming richer."

 A U.S. Department of Labor survey taken at the time, as well as interviews Hunnicutt conducted with former workers, confirm this picture.
 The government interviewers noted that "little dissatisfaction with lower earnings resulting from the decrease in hours was expressed, although in the majority of cases very real decreases had resulted."
 One man spoke of "more time at home with the family."
 Another remembered: "I could go home and have time to work in my garden."
-A woman noted that the six-hour shift allowed her husband to "be with 4 boys at ages it was important."
+A woman noted that the sixhour shift allowed her husband to "be with 4 boys at ages it was important."

 Those extra hours away from work also enabled some people to accomplish things that they might never have been able to do otherwise.
 Hunnicutt describes how at the end of her interview an eighty-year-old woman began talking about ping-pong.
 "We'd get together.
-We had a pingprotocol of the usual world.
-The imperial power has no authority over the wise people in the mountains.
+We had a ping-pong table and all my relatives would come for dinner and things and we'd all play ping-pong by the hour."
+Eventually she went on to win the state championship.